 Seeing Basque Grand trying to spare Ishbal can also be quite sad when you know that all of his efforts are going to fail, Bradley is going to order the genocide to continue, and that in the end, Grand is going to be killed by one of the Ishbalan survivors.

 The discovery that the Elrics didn't even manage to bring back their mother.
-Ed's minor breakdown about it, followed by Izumi crying in relief that she didn't kill her baby a second time really got to me.
+Ed goes into a minor breakdown about it, followed by Izumi crying in relief that she didn't kill her baby a second time.